 Father’s Rights to Custody and Parenting

-Father’s rights and men’s rights are terms for a movement where men are pushing for greater rights in cases involving children and paternity.
+Father’s rights is a term for a movement where men are pushing for greater rights in cases involving children and paternity.
 These issues arise in cases such as divorce, allocation of parental responsibilities, as well as paternity actions.
-Father’s rights groups arose because for many years Court’s followed what is called the “tender year’s doctrine.”
+Father’s rights groups arose because courts use to follow a rule called the “tender year’s doctrine.”
 Under this doctrine, courts presumed that the mother should care for the child during the child’s “tender years.”

 For example, long ago, our Colorado court’s wrote about the “tender years doctrine” or “tender years rule”: